matiassingers/awesome-readme/readme.md

 - [Hall-of-fame](https://github.com/sourcerer-io/hall-of-fame#readme) - Helps show recognition to repo contributors on README.
 Features new/trending/top contributors.
 Updates every hour.
 - [Make a README](https://www.makeareadme.com/) - A guide to writing READMEs.
 Includes an editable template with live Markdown rendering.
 - [README best practices](https://github.com/jehna/readme-best-practices#readme) - A place to copy-paste your README.md from
+- [READMINE](https://github.com/mhucka/readmine) - A suggested template for software READMEs, with built-in explanations and guidelines
 - [readme-md-generator](https://github.com/kefranabg/readme-md-generator#readme) - A CLI that generates beautiful README.md files
 - [Readme.so](https://readme.so/) - A simple editor that allows you to quickly add and customize all the sections you need for your project's readme.
 - [Standard Readme](https://github.com/RichardLitt/standard-readme#readme) - A standard README style specification.
 Has a generator to help create spec-compliant READMEs, too.